 The first difficulty arises from the fact that in Euclidean space the θ term renders the QCD action complex, which prevents the use of stochastic methods.
 The current experimental bound on the neutron EDM implies a very small value for $\theta \sim 10^{-10}$, justifying a perturbative expansion in θ .
-Correlators that include an insertion of the θ term, once the topological charge has been properly renormalized, are theoretically well defined.
-Despite the very poor signal-to-noise ratio it is possible to determine the nucleon EDM induced by the θ term using signal-to-noise improved ratios [6,20].
+Correlators that include an insertion of the θ term, once the topological charge has been properly renormalized, are theoretically well-defined.
+Despite the very poor signal-to-noise ratio it is possible to determine the nucleon EDM induced by the θ term using signal-to-noise improved ratios [5, 19].

 The second difficulty arises from the renormalization of the relevant composite operators.
 In Ref.
-[21] we proposed using the gradient flow [22-25] to renormalize the θ term and the BSM CP-violating operators.
+[20] we proposed using the gradient flow [21-24] to renormalize the θ term and the BSM CP-violating operators.
 We are currently pursuing this program and in Refs.
-[6,14,20,26] we investigated and calculated the nucleon EDM from the θ term.
+[5, 13, 19, 25] we investigated and calculated the nucleon EDM from the θ term.

 The properties of the gradient flow have led to a wide variety of applications in lattice gauge theories.
-These applications include determining the fundamental parameters of QCD, such as the running coupling constant [27-34] and the equation of state at finite temperature [35-40], extracted from a nonperturbative definition of the energy-momentum tensor at finite lattice spacing [41-44].
-The gradient flow has also provided an important tool for relative scale-setting in lattice calculations [45,46].
-Many of these techniques have been applied in other theories [47-55].
+These applications include determining the fundamental parameters of QCD, such as the running coupling constant [26-33] and the equation of state at finite temperature [34-39], extracted from a non-perturbative definition of the energy-momentum tensor at finite lattice spacing [40-43].
+The gradient flow has also provided an important tool for relative scale-setting in lattice calculations [44, 45].
+Many of these techniques have been applied in other theories [46-54].

-Renormalization schemes based on the gradient flow include nonperturbative step-scaling approaches [56,57], removing power divergences in nonlocal operators relevant to hadron structure [58,59], and defining regularization-independent quark-bilinear currents [60,61].
-Perturbative calculations of the gradient flow have been carried out to three loops for certain quantities using automated perturbation theory routines [44,62,63] and to two loops via numerical stochastic perturbation theory [64,65].
+Renormalization schemes based on the gradient flow include non-perturbative step-scaling approaches [55, 56], removing power divergences in nonlocal operators relevant to hadron structure [57, 58], and defining regularizationindependent quark-bilinear currents [59, 60].
+Perturbative calculations of the gradient flow have been carried out to three loops for certain quantities using automated perturbation theory routines [43, 61, 62] and to two loops via numerical stochastic perturbation theory [63, 64].

 Analytic loop-order calculations with the gradient flow often introduce some difficulties related to dimensional regularization.
 One method to avoid these complications employs an expansion in the external momentum p to some desired order.
-This can induce extraneous, nonphysical infrared poles at fairly low orders in the external momentum.
+This can induce extraneous, non-physical infrared poles at fairly low orders in the external momentum.
 (In the calculation of the Wilson coefficient c{CP} below, for example, these appear as early as $\mathcal{O}(p^2)$.)
-We have used a novel combinatorial scheme to track the external momentum at all orders, which maintains finiteness at positive flow time throughout all of the calculations in this paper with the exception of those related to the renormalization of the flowed fermion propagator in Appendix C.
+We have used a novel combinatorial scheme to track the external momentum at all orders, which maintains finiteness at positive flow time throughout all of the calculations in this paper with the exception of those related to the renormalization of the flowed fermion propagator in App.
+C.

-Herein we focus on the renormalization of the higherdimensional CP-violating operators using the gradient flow.
-First results appeared in [66-68], and presently we determine the leading contribution to the short flow-time expansion (SFTE) coefficients of the CP-violating operators defined using the gradient flow.
-The renormalization and mixing, in the $\overline{\text{MS}}$ scheme, have been studied in Refs.
-[69-71] up to 2-loops for the qCEDM and up to 3-loops for the Weinberg operators in Refs.
-[72-75].
-After describing our perturbative strategy for determining these coefficients, we focus on the leading linearly divergent expansion coefficients and some logarithmic terms.
+In this paper we focus on the renormalization of the higher dimensional CP-violating operators using the gradient flow.
+First results appeared in [65-67] and in this paper we determine the leading contribution to the short flow-time expansion (SFTE) coefficients of the CP-violating operators defined using the gradient flow.
+The renormalization and mixing of these operators was first studied in the $\overline{\text{MS}}$ scheme in [68-70], the determined at two loops for the qCEDM in [71], and at two and three loops for the Weinberg in [72].
+After describing our perturbative strategy for determining these coefficients, we focus on the leading linearly-divergent expansion coefficients and some logarithmic terms.